simondoebele/bindr/README.md

 ## Version 1.000 [CURRENT]

 Most features from the MVP have been refined and we have also implemented almost all of the features we wanted to implement.
+We have used GitHub issues very frequently and hence, if you're interested in a more detailed changelog which commits etc. please consult closed issues.

 Down below we will list key features that have been implemented.

 - Navigation bar which can be found in navBarView.js.
 This is rendered at the bottom to allow the user to keep track of their position.
 - Details about a book which can be found in bookDetailsView.js.
 By clicking a book in the list of books, or clicking a cover when swiping, the user can view more details.